-- 6. I commit to be an embedded Illumineer in at least one math/science class.
+- 3. I commit to attending all Illumineer meetings and engaging meaningfully in the professional learning.
+This is an expectation of employment. - 4.
+I commit to actively participate in professional learning opportunities such as: speakers, workshops, clubs, trainings and field trips. - 5.
+I commit to scheduling and participating in regular mentoring meetings with an OC STEM team member. - 6.
+I commit to be an embedded Illumineer in at least one math/science class.
 I will proactively and collaboratively work with the professor. - 7.
 I commit to arriving at the embedded math/science class 15 minutes before class to interact with learners and build trust and rapport.
 I will leave 15 minutes after the end of class to again have the opportunity to interact with and support learners.
 During this time I will also let them know about the days and times I have scheduled study sessions. - 8.
 I commit to working a minimum of 5 hours (weekly) of co-learning in the OC STEM Center.
 This is in addition to the embedded hours. - 9.
+I commit to participating in OC Resiliency Circles 1 hour (weekly). - 10.
 I commit to work a minimum of 1 hour (weekly) as part of the OC Make team.
 This includes encouraging learners and clubs to creatively use the resources.
-It also included Illumineers actively learning to use the resources. - 10.
+It also included Illumineers actively learning to use the resources. - 11.
 I commit to actively communicate with the professor and the OC STEM team.
-This includes emails about: setting up study sessions, informing professors and the OC STEM team of absences and taking initiative to support active learning in the classroom.
+This includes emails about: setting up study sessions, informing professors and the OC STEM team of absences and taking initiative to support active learning in the classroom. - 12.
+I commit to contributing to the leadership and participation of OC STEM Alliance Clubs.